FormAndAffect/foundation-starter/README.md

 https://zurb.com/university/lessons/avoid-a-cluttered-mess-sensible-sass-file-structure

-the app.scss is the main file for importing all others. components contains partials and are structured:
+the app.scss is the main file for importing all others.
+Components, contains, and partials are structured:
 -in alphabetical order
 -prefixed with an underscore (tells the sass pre-processor not to compile to it's own css file)